sharksmhi/gismo_gui_tkinter/README.md

 # gismo_gui_tkinter
 GUI to visualize functionality of the GISMO module.
-Graphics module used is tkinter.
+Graphics by tkinter.